“If you want to see the future, look back at the past…” Albert Einstein.

 Mark Hitchman, Managing Director of Canon Medical UK states, “Where you live should not define how long you live.
 Keeping people well means striving not just for improvements for the individual, but also for towns, cities and society as a whole.
 The Canon Medical Arena will aim to strengthen the community in Sheffield by encouraging healthy, active lives.
 As an affordable and accessible location for local people, it will welcome the diverse communities of South Yorkshire for proactive health, sport, social engagement and education.

 “The Canon Medical Arena will also create an Artificial Intelligence (AI) incubation hub for research and development for health screening and disease prevention for today and into the future.
 Supported by our sister company, Canon Medical Research Europe based in Edinburgh, we will create, analyse and build new progressive health innovations that will look to diagnose disease earlier.
 Prompt detection delivers the greatest change in long-term survival rates and can enable the prescription of simple lifestyle shifts such as diet and exercise before invasive and complicated hospital interventions,” adds Mark Hitchman.

 Hope and pride

 Renewal and regeneration are at the heart of creating modern healthcare.
 The city of Sheffield will no doubt become a shining example of how tackling the bleakest of health statistics head on with sport, wellbeing, and healthcare, will create new life certainties, hope, and pride.
 Preventative medicine can be the strongest means of creating perpetual health for all.

-Photo Caption: Build progress of the Park Community Arena, developed by Canon Medical Systems UK.
+Photo Caption: Build progress of the Canon Medical Arena, developed by Canon Medical Systems UK.